KingAkeem/EasyTime/README.md

-# TimeSheet
+# Automated Logging
-This is a script to automate logging hours into a bi-weekly.
-The script is basically a web-scraping tool that can scrape one site and input the text into fields on another site.
+This is a script to automate logging hours into a bi-weekly time entry system.The script is basically a web-scraping tool that can scrape one site and input the text into fields on another site.
 As of right now, it's for personal/co-worker use but I hope to build it to be more robust and usable once it's fully functional.
 I used Selenium to automate the web browsing and I also created a PhantomJS driver class specifically meant to be able to find/download the latest PhantomJS driver as needed since it's the driver that I'm using to run Selenium headlessly.

 ## Getting started